atdavidpark/web-starter-kit/README.md

 - [CSS Grid](https://cssgrid.io) - Learn css grid with Wes Bos in 25 pretty good videos.
 - [JavaScript Basics](https://eu.udacity.com/course/javascript-basics--ud804) - A video course to help you get you started with JavaScript.
 - [JavaScript 30](https://javascript30.com) - Build 30 things with vanilla JS in 30 days with 30 tutorials.
+- [React For Everyone](https://www.youtube.com/playlist?list=PLLnpHn493BHGW9YuiW8y9qHf-wHk_BKpe) - This series will teach you the basics of React from a beginners perspective.

 ## Back-end